-SARS means the South African Revenue Service
+SARS means the South African Revenue Service.

-- (2) Words in the singular include the plural and vice versa. - (3) Any reference to a statutory provision shall include where the context permits the subordinate legislation made from time to time under that provision and any reference to a statutory provision or regulation shall include that provision or regulation as from time to time modified or re-enacted so far as such modification or re-enactment applies or is capable of applying to such reference.
+(3) Any reference to a statutory provision shall include where the context permits the subordinate legislation made from time to time under that provision and any reference to a statutory provision or regulation shall include that provision or regulation as from time to time modified or re-enacted so far as such modification or re-enactment applies or is capable of applying to such reference.

-- (1) A member carrying on public practice in the Republic of South Africa shall notify the Association that, having complied with any local legislative and/or regulatory requirements, they are eligible to carry on public practice, and they shall be placed on a register of practitioners. - (2) All members holding practising certificates relating to the Republic of South Africa as at 1 January 2019 shall be placed on the register of practitioners.
+(1) A member carrying on public practice in the Republic of South Africa shall notify the Association that, having complied with any local legislative and/or regulatory requirements, they are eligible to carry on public practice, and they shall be placed on a register of practitioners.

+(2) All members holding practising certificates relating to the Republic of South Africa as at 1 January 2019 shall be placed on the register of practitioners.